pixelastic/oroshi/config/fonts/tools/notes.md

 The font I'm usually using for coding is `Deja Vu Sans Mono`.
 Included is a version merged with the `Octicons` font, including glyphs from GitHub.

-Accoding to `awesome-terminal-fonts` I should be able to define a fallback chain of fonts to use in case of missing glyphs, but can't manage to make it work.
+According to `awesome-terminal-fonts` I should be able to define a fallback chain of fonts to use in case of missing glyphs, but can't manage to make it work.
 Instead I patched the original `Deja Vu Sans Mono` font with the `Octicons` font.